WebQit/docs/objective-sql/docs/getting-started/overview/README.md

 Objective SQL is a query client that wraps powerful concepts in a simple, succint API.

 1. It lets you query different types of databases using one consistent syntax and API.
-    1. Both SQL databases (like MySQL, PostgreSQL) and client-side, non-SQL databases (like indexedDB).
+    1. Both SQL databases (like MySQL, PostgreSQL) and client-side, non-SQL databases (like [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)).
     2. One syntax and API to rule them all!
 2. It implements a superset of the SQL language that lets you access relationships without constructing JOINS.
     1. Goodbye query complexity!